 - The City of Winnipeg is now participating on the Aboriginal Council of Winnipeg (ACW) tripartite table with the federal and provincial governments to address issues that are of priority to Aboriginal people in Winnipeg and supports the ACW on a project by project basis. - \$2,781,800 was authorized in fiscal year 2010/11 for the Aboriginal Development Program (ADP).
 It supported operating costs for the following Aboriginal organizations: Manitoba Keewatinook Ininew Okemowin, Southern Chiefs Organization, Assembly of Manitoba Chiefs, Manitoba Metis Federation, Manitoba Association of Friendship Centres, which includes 11 Friendship Centres throughout the province, the Manitoba Sport & Recreation Council and the Manitoba Association of Aboriginal Languages.
-It also supported costs associated with a Tripartite Agreement between Canada, Manitoba and the Manitoba Metis Federation and a Tripartite Agreement between Canada, Manitoba and the Aboriginal Council of Winnipeg.
+It also supported costs associated with a Tripartite Agreement between Canada, Manitoba and the Manitoba and the Aboriginal Council of Winnipeg.
 This amount includes the Small Grants Component of the ADP which supports capacity building activities of community-based organizations.
 In 2010/11, the ADP Fund supported 38 small projects.